BIRDS THAT VISIT DIE OOG

 Here is a 15 minute presentation by Dr. Oschadleus about the Cape Weaver (2017)

 Dr. H. Dieter Oschadleus is the bird ringing co-ordinator at SAFRING and has a PhD on The Moult Patterns in Southern African Weavers.
 Dieter is an associate at the Animal Demography Unit, Department of Biological Sciences, University of Cape Town.
 He is also an Honorary Research Fellow, School of Life Sciences, University of KwaZulu-Natal

 Cape Weavers and Hadedas breeding at Die Oog

 Like a storybook which includes drama with the neighbours, disappearances, history, predators and surprise visitors – an interesting dynamic occurs amongst the Cape Weaver and the Hadedas.
-To read a bit about their existence together in the conservation area, click on the link below:
+Find out more about their existence together in the conservation area.